itsluap/books/the_wrong_answer/chapters/chapter-06-the-first-broadcast.md

 Mara smoothed her sleeves and joined a stream of learners flowing toward the auditorium for a “re-centering assembly.”
 The Behavior Analysis Drones tracked posture.
 The projector lagged on fours.
 The soft chord tried very hard to tell everyone what to feel.

-In the noise of bodies returning to their sanctioned shapes, a hand brushed her wrist and left the ghost of a sticker.
+In the noise of bodies returning to their sanctioned shapes, a hand brushed her wrist and left the ghost of a roots sticker.
 A tree with roots that spread like questions.

 On her tablet, a notification blinked, polite: Minor Disruption Acknowledged.
 Gratitude Activity Added.